banzhaf/GPTP2019/index.md

 ---
 layout: default
-updated: "January 29, 2018"
+updated: "February 21, 2019"
-roman: "XVI"
+roman: "XVII"
-dates: "May 17-20, 2018"
+dates: "May 16-19, 2019"
 ---
-Genetic Programming Theory & Practice is a small, invitation-only workshop hosted annually by the [Center for the Study of Complex Systems](http://www.lsa.umich.edu/cscs/) at the University of Michigan in Ann Arbor, MI.
+Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2019 by the [BEACON Center for the Study of Evolution in Action](https://beacon-center.org/) at Michigan State University in East Lansing, MI.
 This year's conference will be held {{page.dates}}.

-_Note that this year's workshop will extend an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday._
+_Note that this year's workshop will be for the first time not in Ann Arbor.
+As last year, it will be extended by an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday._

 ## Important Dates

-- **May 17-20, 2018:** Workshop, presentations, and discussions
+- **May 16-19, 2019:** Workshop, presentations, and discussions

 ## Contacts